 Also, if a contractor has multiple short-term projects with your firm, you may face a misclassification charge from local courts.
 If this is the case, the employer must provide all of the entitlements of full-time employees to the contractor.
 To avoid this situation, don’t employ contractors for multiple, successive contracts.

 Keep it simple and straightforward.
-Also, work with an International PEO to help you manage complicated employment relationships.
+Also, work with a global Employer of Record partner to help you manage complicated employment relationships.

 Temporary employees can provide great results for your company under the right circumstances, but we always suggest working with an international consultant or in-country attorney to help you navigate working relationships overseas.
-Especially in regards to contractors.
 If you need guidance, get in touch with us today.